Child Custody Lawyers in Tallahassee

 The bond between a parent and child is often one of the strongest and most important relationships in a person’s life.
 Unfortunately, issues arising from the marital relationship can interfere with the parent-child relationship.
 That is why legal disputes between divorced or unmarried separated parents often revolve around the care and custody of children are some of the most emotional and stressful matters in the practice of family law.

 Are you facing a legal dispute regarding your responsibility to provide parental care for a child?
-Consult a child custody lawyer in Tallahassee for legal advice today!
+Consult a child custody lawyer in Tallahassee, FL for legal advice today!

-At The Virga Law Firm, P.A. our legal team has years of combined legal experience with various family law issues, including child custody matters under Florida law.
-We are committed to helping Tallahassee families navigate the complexities of family law to reach a just resolution that preserves the important relationship between a parent and their child.
+At The Virga Law Firm, P.A. our legal team has years of combined legal experience with various family law issues in Tallahassee, including child custody matters under Florida law.
+We are committed to helping Tallahassee families navigate the complexities of child custody law to reach a just resolution that preserves the important relationship between a parent and their child.

 Contact The Virga Law Firm, P.A. to speak with a Tallahassee child custody attorney.

 Generally, the terms “child custody” and “visitation” referred to a person’s rights and responsibilities concerning the care and custody of a child.
 However, recent changes to Florida statutory law instituted the terms “parental responsibility” and “parenting time” to describe what was formerly described as child custody and visitation.

 Types of Child Custody in Tallahassee